Hidden Treasures: How to Discover the Best Free Spanish E-books Online

 Remember high school mythology class with all the battles and love triangles and magical creatures?
 Well, this is a primer to give children an introduction to mythology.

-It’s a little more advanced that the elementary reader above, but a good starting point, as it’s intended for children.
+It’s a little more advanced than the elementary reader above, but a good starting point, as it’s intended for children.
 Most of us are already a little familiar with Greek mythology, so some of the stories might be more understandable.

 3. “Fortuna: Historia de un perro agradecido” by Enrique Pérez Escrich